joeromero/docs/maps_api.md

 ## Auth

 By default, users do not have access to private tables in CartoDB.
-In order to create maps where private tables are involved, the user needs to use the API Key.
-Some of the endpoints also need the API Key to be included (e.g. creating a named map).
+In order to create a map from private table data an API Key is required.
+Additionally, to include some endpoints an API Key must be included (e.g. creating a named map).

 To execute an authorized request, api_key=YOURAPIKEY should be added to the request URL.
 The param can be also passed as POST param.
 We **strongly advise** using HTTPS when you are performing requests that include your ```api_key```.

 ## Errors

-Errors are reported using standard HTTP codes and also extended information encoded in JSON with this format:
+Errors are reported using standard HTTP codes and extended information encoded in JSON with this format:

 ```
 {